 With a strong emphasis on student-centered transformational academic experiences, KSU faculty engage undergraduate and graduate students in their research, leading to a robust community fostering exploration, collaboration and service learning.

 Office of Research

 at Kennesaw State is the central hub for faculty and staff investigators seeking external funding for their research, service and creative activity.
 Research administration professionals work with these investigators from project inception to completion, offering assistance in funding identification, proposal development and submission, and award management.
 Research compliance and training are also integral parts of the support provided.
-The Kennesaw State University Research and Service Foundation (KSURSF) is the contracting entity for externally funded projects and the University’s on-campus conduit to the patent office.
+The Kennesaw State University Research and Service Foundation (KSURSF) is the contracting entity for externally funded projects.
+KSURSF also manages intellectual property and performs technology transfer functions for the University.

 host in spring 2019, the largest undergraduate research conference in the U.S., a unit of the Office of Research, promotes high-quality undergraduate student-faculty collaborative research and scholarship in all disciplines across campus.
 A testament to the University’s commitment to undergraduate research, KSU will